After Virtue by Alasdair MacIntyre: A Detailed Guide

 This loss of teleology and the resulting incoherence paved the way for the eventual failure of the Enlightenment’s quest to ground morality in a rational, secular foundation based on human nature.
 As MacIntyre contends, later attempts by philosophers like Hume, Kant and others to provide such a foundation were inevitably undermined by working with an impoverished conception of human nature shorn of Aristotelian purposiveness.

-The rejection of Aristotelian teleology left a void at the heart of Enlightenment ethics that could not be adequately filled.
-This opened the path to the moral disorder and fragmentation that characterizes modernity according to MacIntyre's analysis in After Virtue.
-Reviving the idea of an intrinsic human telos is central to his project of rationally vindicating the Aristotelian tradition as an alternative to modern moral philosophy.
+The rejection of Aristotelian teleology, on his account, left a gap at the center of Enlightenment ethics that later theories could not fully close.
+This helps explain the fragmentation he diagnoses in modern moral debate in After Virtue.
+Reviving some notion of an intrinsic human telos is therefore central to his broader alternative.

 The Aristotelian Tradition of Virtue Ethics